 Our paper primarily belongs to the literature on equilibrium existence in contests.
 Szidarovszky and Okuguchi (1997) establish the existence of pure-strategy equilibria when contestants have concave production function.
 The existence and properties of the equilibria remains a nagging problem for contests with more general technologies.
-Baye, Kovenock and de Vries (1996) establish the existence of mixed-strategy equilibria in Tullock contests when rexceeds two when there is finite grid in bidding space.
-Alcalde and Dahm (2010) further the literature by showing that under a wide class of contest success functions there exist all-pay auction equilibria.
-Both of the two studies apply the result of Dasgupta and Maskin (1986) on uni-dimensional discontinuous game.
+Baye, Kovenock and de Vries (1996) establish the existence of mixed-strategy equilibria in two-player Tullock contests with $r \ge 2$ when there is finite grid in bidding space.
+Alcalde and Dahm (2010) further the literature by showing that under a wide class of contest success functions there exist all-pay auction equilibria.6 Both of the two studies apply the result of Dasgupta and Maskin (1986) on uni-dimensional discontinuous game.
 Our paper contributes to this literature by introducing bidders' choices of entry and allowing the number of active bidders to be stochastic.
 These new flavours enrich our analysis by forming a two-dimensional discontinuous game, and provide a novel application of the general result of Dasgupta and Maskin (1986) in contest literature.

 Our paper is also linked to the relatively thin literature on contests with stochastic participation.
 The majority of studies in this strand of literature assume exogenous entry patterns.
 Myerson and Wärneryd (2006) examined a contest with an infinite number of potential entrants.
-Münster (2006), Lim and Matros (2009) and Fu, Jiao and Lu (2010) assumed a finite pool of potential contestants, with each contestant entering the contest with a fixed and independent probability.
-Our paper is more closely linked to the pioneering study by Higgins, Shughart, and Tollison (1985).
-They study a contest in which each rent seeker bears a fixed entry cost, and he randomly participates in equilibrium.
-Our paper allows for a more general setting and provides a formal account of equilibrium existence in entry-bidding game.
-We further contribute to the literature by discussing the efficient design of contests with endogenous and stochastic entries.
+Münster (2006), Lim and Matros (2009) and Fu, Jiao and Lu (2010) assumed a finite pool of potential contestants, with each contestant entering the contest with a fixed and independent probability.7